 |Included insurances||Travel and purchase protection insurances (PDS)|

 |Velocity Points||1 point / $|

 |Cathay Pacific Asia Miles||1 Mile / $|

-There’s also a $200 Travel Credit that can be used through Amex Travel which can offset some of the annual fee.
+There’s also a $200 travel credit that can be used through Amex Travel which can offset some of the annual fee.

-The earn rate on everyday spend of 1 point per $ is good, but it’s the 3 points per $ spent in supermarkets, 2 points per $ on fuel and the number of transfer partners that American Express Membership Rewards offer that make it a potentially great points earner.
+All up, the earn rate on everyday spend of 1 point per $ is good, but it’s the 3 points per $ spent in supermarkets, 2 points per $ on fuel and the number of transfer partners that American Express Membership Rewards offer that make it a potentially great points earner.

-Digging into the American Express Platinum Edge benefits – Earning Membership Rewards Points
+Digging into the American Express Platinum Edge benefits: earning Membership Rewards points

 You can earn 3 points per $ on spend at Supermarkets, 2 points per $ at petrol stations, and 1 point per $ everywhere else, with 0.5 points per $ for ATO, other government charges and utilities.

-For regular credit card users, this is one of the best points earning cards out there, given the potential to triple your points haul on your everyday shopping.
+For regular credit card users, this is one of the best points-earning cards out there, given the potential to triple your points haul on your everyday shopping.

 Here’s where you’ll be able to earn triple and double points: